Here’s one of the most important communications lessons I’ve ever learned…

 There’s value in both, but if you can get data and insights, you’ll be able to make better ministry decisions.

-Here are two places you can get the kind of data, statistics, and insights we’re talking about.
+Here is a place you can get the kind of data, statistics, and insights we’re talking about.

 You can learn a lot from your congregation by asking them questions.
 This “first-party” information comes directly from your people.